 Conclusion

-in fact minister in Greek is found in John 7:35.
+The most weighty and direct scriptural evidence that Jesus not only spoke but that he did in fact minister in Greek is found in John 7:35.
 In the light of this verse, each of the foregoing points of discussion highlights that evidence.
 It is perhaps in this same light that the scholar and student of Greek ought to realize the very reason for which Christ’s sayings in the New Testament were recorded in Greek.

 ADDENDUM